30 Free Things to Do in Edinburgh By A Local

 Silverknowes Beach Walk Edinburgh

-30. Free Walking Tours and Events
+29. Free Walking Tours and Events

-Although coined ‘free walking tours Edinburgh’ free tours are never free.
+Although coined ‘free walking tours Edinburgh, ‘ free tours are never free.

 Edinburgh Festival Fringe Performers Royal Mile

-31. Test Your Knowledge at a Pub Quiz
+30. Test Your Knowledge at a Pub Quiz

-Check out our guide for some of the best pub quizzes in Edinburgh.
 Some have no entry fee – and maybe you could get your mates to buy all the drinks!

 Free things to do in Edinburgh, things to do in Edinburgh, Harry Potter, Edinburgh travel guide, Edinburgh tips, cheap Edinburgh, romantic things to do in Edinburgh, Edinburgh Castle, Circus Lane, prettiest streets in Edinburgh, Edinburgh photography, unusual things to do in Edinburgh, things to do in Edinburgh at night, Scotland bucket list